On Ireland and the Anglosphere, Protestantism and New Age Neo-Paganism

 For New Agers, like I myself was for nearly twenty years, lack this realisation – almost without exception.
 Generally speaking, they believe in some kind of transcendent spiritual force, which they usually give vague, abstract names to – often things like ‘the Universe’, ‘Life’, ‘the Light’ and so forth.

-But they do not believe in the non-abstract personal God, who became so personal as to incarnate as Immanuel – or ‘God with us’.
+But they do not believe in the non-abstract personal God, who became so personal as to incarnate as Immanuel – or be ‘God with us’.

 This means their lives are not consciously committed to that very non-abstract but rather particular and personal historical human being with a human heart – who still lives with us today – called Jesus.